- Annual Enrollment FAQ

 - The UTSW Pilot Program (PDF, 210KB) will close effective August 31, 2014.
 The UT System Office of Employee Benefits (OEB) will analyze the pilot to determine whether a special UT Tiered Benefit is appropriate to include in the plan in future years.

 - The UT SELECT Medical plan will introduce the Benefits Value Advisor (BVA.)
 The BVA is a Blue Cross and Blue Shield hosted tool which will help members shop for care that is high-quality and cost-effective.

 - A new $100 copayment will be added to the plan for outpatient and non-emergency CT Scans and MRIs.
 Patients may request this fee to be waived by calling a BVA before receiving the care.

-- The UT Select Dental Basic and Dental Plus rates will increase by 5 percent due to plan utilization and increased demand.
+- The UT Select Dental Basic and Dental Plus rates increased by 5 percent due to plan utilization and increased demand.
 These plans have not had a rate increase since 2010-11.

-- As a result of the new Health Care Provider fee under the Affordable Care Act for fully insured products, the rates for the following plans will increase accordingly:
+- As a result of the new Health Care Provider fee under the Affordable Care Act for fully insured products, the rates for the following plans increased accordingly: